-A hundred greenbacks is a respectable chunk of change, but when it comes to personal electronics like the ultrapersonal smartphone, $100 on contract (before taxes and fees) is a darn good deal.
-Since the smartphone operating system remains the same across handsets from the most entry-level to the most premium, what a price hike usually gives you is a step up in features -- like LTE or wireless charging support, a faster processor, and more-premium camera components, for example.
+A hundred greenbacks is a respectable chunk of change, but when you consider what a piece of machinery a smartphone can be, $100 on contract (before taxes and fees) is a darn good deal.
+Since the smartphone operating system remains the same across handsets from the most entry-level to the most premium, what a price hike usually gives you is a step up in hardware features -- like a faster processor, more-premium camera components, and a higher-resolution screen.

-Here are some of today's top picks for carriers with two-year contracts -- I'll give T-Mobile phones their own roundup, since the carrier has just switched over to no-contract plans.
-Smartphone prices fluctuate all the time because of slow sales or short-term promotions, so keep your eyes peeled for more deals.
+Here are some of today's top picks for carriers with two-year contracts (off-contract pricing is its own kettle of fish).
+Smartphone prices fluctuate all the time because of slow sales or short-term promotions, so keep your eyes peeled for seasonal deals.

 Sale-savvy shoppers know that there's nothing like a newer, shinier model to drive down the price of a perfectly good product.
 That's exactly what happened with the Samsung Galaxy S3 when Samsung revealed its brand-new Galaxy S4 model.
 The GS3 may be a year old now, but with a fast processor, an excellent 8-megapixel camera, and the Android 4.1 Jelly Bean update, it's nothing to sneeze at.
 Read the full Samsung Galaxy S3 review.

-With the iPhone 5 now on sale, the iPhone 4S gets an automatic deep discount to $99 on all its postpaid networks.
-Its 3.5-inch screen may look shrunken next to the 5's new 4-inch face, but this phone still has the power that made it the blockbuster it was last year: a brilliant screen, a terrific camera, and a robust operating system that will support iOS 6 and even more software tricks.
+Now the runt of the iPhone litter, the iPhone 4S is now free with a two-year contract.
+Its 3.5-inch screen may look shrunken next to the 5's new 4-inch face, but this phone still has the power that made it the blockbuster it was just 18 months ago: a pixel-dense screen, a relibale camera, and a robust operating system that mostly supports iOS 7 (minus some camera app features and Air Drop).
 Its smaller screen size and absent 4G LTE speeds are the more pertinent drawbacks.
 Read the full iPhone 4S review.